With so many different types of maintenance, how do you decide which type is best for your company?

 - Reduced risk of injury to staff

-Preventive maintenance is usually seen as costly and staff intensive, since you have to have a detailed plan of maintenance and the people available to run it.
+Preventive maintenance is usually seen as costly and staff intensive since you need a detailed plan of maintenance and the people available to run it.
 This is among the best options if you have a range of expensive machinery and systems that would be catastrophic to the company if they failed abruptly.

 Breakdown maintenance is reacting defensively to breakdowns and unexpected occurrences.
-You have a range of machinery and systems and wait for them to fail before doing anything maintenance orientated.
-Of course, if you believe that something is failing – because it is making excessive noise, using a lot of oil, or just looks like it is going to break down – there is nothing to stop you actually doing something about it, but the generally, you will let your equipment fail before attending to it.
+You usually have a wide range of different machinery and systems and wait for them to fail before doing anything maintenance orientated.
+Of course, if you believe that something is failing—because it is making excessive noise, using a lot of oil, or just looks like it’s going to break down—there is nothing to stop you actually doing something about it.
+But, generally, you will let your equipment fail before attending to it.

-While there are distinct advantages to running a reactive maintenance program, they are generally fewer than with preventive maintenance programs, and include:
+While there are distinct advantages to running a reactive maintenance program, they are generally fewer than with preventive maintenance programs.